Jotrorox/jps/README.md

 </p>

-JPS is a simple gui written in C and SDL2 used to simulate basic physic behaviour and have some fun with doing calculations in C.
+JPS is a simple gui written in C++ and SDL2 used to simulate basic physic behaviour and have some fun with doing calculations in C++.

 ## Run Locally

-> Please ensure you have gcc, make and SDL2 installed on your system
+> Please ensure you have g++, make and SDL2 installed on your system

 Clone the project